kingsdigitallab/sdlc-for-rse/Document_guidance/A2_Terms_of_reference_guidance.md

 |**Example questions and prompts**| **Check**  ||
 |--|--|--|
 |Have the RSE team had previous experience of working with this project team or members of the team?
+|Will the project team fully engage with the SDLC processes?
+|What previous work (if any) is being built upon?
+|Has previous work in this area failed to produce quality research?
+If so, why?
+|